New Song (Howard Jones song)

-"New Song" is the debut single by musician Howard Jones, released in August 1983.
-The single reached number three on the UK Singles Chart, spending 20 weeks in the Top 75.
+"New Song" is the debut single by the English synth-pop musician Howard Jones, released on 19 August 1983 by WEA Records.
+It reached number 3 on the UK singles chart, spending 20 weeks in the top 75 and becoming the 28th best-selling single of 1983 in the UK.
 On the UK seven-inch single, the song's lyrics are printed in a spiral on the A-side label, with all the credits printed on the B-side.
-It was released in the US in early 1984, peaking at #27 on the Billboard Hot 100 chart.
-The track later appeared on Jones' debut album Human's Lib.
+It was released in the US in early 1984, peaking at number 27 on the Billboard Hot 100 chart.
+The track later appeared on Jones' debut studio album Human's Lib (1984).

 Background

-Howard Jones said, "In 'New Song,' I wanted a song that was like my manifesto, like why I wanted to be in the business and why I wanted to write songs in the first place.
-I was working in the factory at the time - I was doing the gigs at night and I was working in the factory.
+Howard Jones said, "In 'New Song', I wanted a song that was like my manifesto, like why I wanted to be in the business and why I wanted to write songs in the first place.
+I was working in the factory at the time—I was doing the gigs at night and I was working in the factory.
 And I wanted to say to people, 'You can.
 It is possible to do what you really want to do if you've got enough guts and determination.
 You can do what you're really good at in this life if you set your mind to it.'
 And so really that's what that song's about.
 It's about letting go of fear and seeing both sides of an argument and throwing off the things that hold you back mentally."

 The single's B-side was titled "Change the Man".
 The twelve-inch single featured an extended version of "New Song" together with "Change the Man" and the original studio version of "Conditioning", which would be re-recorded for Human's Lib.
-"New Song" itself was later re-recorded for The 12" Album, in a version denoted "New Version".
-This featured a lot of multi-layered piano, in contrast to the austere synthesizer sound of the original seven and twelve-inch versions.
+"New Song" itself was later re-recorded for The 12″ Album (1984), in a version denoted "new version".
+This featured a lot of multi-layered piano, in contrast to the austere synthesiser sound of the original seven and twelve-inch versions.

-Equipment used for the song includes a Roland Juno-60 synthesizer, Moog Memorymoog synthesizer, and an E-mu Drumulator drum machine.
+Equipment used for the song includes a Roland Juno-60 synthesiser, Moog Memorymoog synthesiser, and an E-mu Drumulator drum machine.

-DJ Mike Read refused to play "New Song", suggesting it was too similar to the song "Solsbury Hill" by Peter Gabriel.
+BBC Radio 1 DJ Mike Read refused to play "New Song", suggesting it was too similar to the 1977 song "Solsbury Hill" by Peter Gabriel of Genesis.
 When asked about the similarity in a 2011 interview, Jones denied using "Solsbury Hill" as inspiration: